csb6/adac/README.md

 ## Progress

-- The lexer is largely complete, although it is DOES NOT currently support:
+- The lexer is largely complete, although it is does not currently support:
   - Based literals with points
   - Substitution of '#' with '"' within based literals

 - The parser is in the early stages.
 It currently supports:
   - Integer, enumeration, subtype, and derived type definitions (although no constraints are supported besides ranges on integer types)
   - Object (and constant) declarations
+  - Subprogram declarations and bodies
+  - Null, assignment, procedure call, return, block, and if statements
   - Binary/unary expressions
   - Integer, string, and character literals
   - Some checking for redefinitions of names within same region